learnlatex/learnlatex.github.io/en/more-13.md

 ```

 We've shown two features of indexing here: subdivision using `!`, and printing
-something differnt from the 'sort text' of an index entry using `@`.
+something different from the 'sort text' of an index entry using `@`.
 There
 is a lot of customisation possible with an index: try out the example and see
 how it works.